 From UK - Roger Brown: Why It Pays Never to Give Up

-Diagnosed: At 53 I was getting breathless learning to tap dance.
-My wife Alison noticed night sweats, tiredness, more dimwittedness than usual, and thought it might be MS. I then came down with shingles and pleurisy.
-My doctor said I was depressed and prescribed happy pills, but a blood test at a local centre produced the diagnosis of WM.
-Five years was quoted as likely survival time!
-This necessitated a strong cup of tea in a nearby cafe.
-The breathlessness was due to thick blood, (IgM at 50, viscosity of 5.4 – some four times normal); the tiredness was caused by anaemia, with a haemoglobin of 9.
-Luckily I had no eye damage that sometimes accompanies hyperviscosity.
+I was diagnosed at 53 (16 years ago) getting breathless learning to tap dance.
+My wife Alison noticed night sweats, tiredness and more dimwittedness than usual and thought it might be MS. I then came down with shingles and pleurisy.
+My doctor said I was depressed and prescribed happy pills, but a blood test produced the diagnosis of WM at a local leukemia center.
+5 years was quoted as survival time!
+This necessitated a strong cup of tea.
+Breathlessness was due to thick blood due to excess IgM at 50 and viscosity (thickness) of 5.4- some 4 times normal, and explained the lack of brain power.
+The tiredness being put down to anemia with a hemoglobin of 90.
+Luckily, I had none of the eye damage that sometimes accompanies hyper- viscosity.

-Initial Treatment: Plasmapheresis to lower IgM – I underwent twelve 2.5-hour sessions at 3-5 week intervals at the Bristol Blood Transfusion Centre, which provided relief.
-I was prescribed a course of Chlorambucil, which I followed for a week at the LINC centre at Cheltenham.
-Treatment, however, was a little disorganised.
+Initial treatment was plasmapheresis to lower the IgM - some 12, 2.5 hr. sessions in all at 3-5-week intervals at the Bristol National Blood Transfusion Centre which provided instant relief.
+I was also prescribed a course of Chlorambucil, a well-tried alkylating agent which I followed for a week.

-The Second Opinion: With the help of the IWMF website and friends at Cancer Research UK we sought a second opinion (everyone is entitled to one on the NHS) and found our way to the Myeloma and WM clinics run at University College Hospital (UCH), London.
-Two-hour travel was a pain, but it was worth it to talk to specialists who had seen dozens of WM patients, seemed to have a long term commitment to the disease, and actually contributed to research in WM.
-I also had my first bone marrow biopsy, which showed 80%+ infiltration of WM cells.
+The Second opinion - with the help of the IWMF website and friends working for Cancer Research UK we sought a second opinion (everyone is entitled on the NHS) and found the Myeloma and WM clinics run at University College Hospital, London.
+Although 2 hours travel, it was worth it to talk to specialists who had seen dozens of patients, seemed to have a long-term plan and actually contributed to research in WM.

-New Treatment: Two cycles of 2CdA (Cladribine, similar to Fludabarine) intravenously as a day patient at monthly intervals.
-This therapy led to a partial remission for two years, but then relapsed as my blood counts went south and IgM rose.
+The New treatment was 2 cycles of 2CdA (Cladribine, similar action to Fludarabine) intravenously as a day patient at monthly intervals.
+This gave me a partial remission for 2 years, but then relapsed as my blood counts went “south” and IgM rose.

-Next Chemo: Six cycles of R-CHP, a mixture of Rituximab and conventional chemo (not CHOP, as I had considerable peripheral neuropathy in my feet, which is increased by Ovincristine) at monthly intervals in the chemo bay at UCH, which I found more challenging psychologically than physically.
-I also experienced but overcame problems caused by sinus infections and acid stomach reflux.
-The blood counts all slowly recovered, and I had a good partial remission for another five years.
-During this time we attended the excellent IWMF Ed Forums in the USA, International Forums in Stockholm and Venice, and London Support Group meetings.
-Throughout the treatment we kept a spreadsheet of blood tests so I could compare symptoms with test results.
-I continued to work and visited places such as Antarctica as a travel photographer with no problems.
+The Next chemo was 6 cycles of R-CHP, a mixture of Rituximab and conventional chemo (not CHOP, as I had considerable peripheral neuropathy in my feet, and (O)Vincristine makes this worse) at monthly intervals in the chemo bay at University College Hospital, which I found more psychologically challenging than physical.
+During this time, I also sorted problems caused by sinus infections and acid stomach reflux.
+The counts all slowly recovered, and I had a good partial remission for another 5 years.
+I was initially offered a stem cell transplant, but declined.
+During this time, we attended the excellent IWMF Educational Forum in the USA, International Forums in Stockholm and Venice and the London Support Group meetings.
+All through the treatments we kept a spreadsheet of blood tests and treatment so I could compare symptoms with the test results.
+I continued to work and visited places such as Antarctica as a travel photographer, with no problems.

-Relapse Again: In Autumn 2010 red/white cell counts declined again and tiredness took over.
-In January 2011 we decided on an autologous stem cell transplant.
-The first step was a PICC line in my arm (Peripherally Inserted Central Catheter).
-This was used to infuse the chemo together with intravenous antibiotics.
-Chemo consisted of two bouts of R-ESHAP chemotherapy in the Ambulatory Care Unit at UCH to reduce the disease burden.
-It consisted of chemo in the AM for four days, with the added precaution of wearing an injection pump and staying in a nearby hotel, with continuous monitoring by the hospital.
-Once recovered, the next step was removal of my stem cells, which, at 62 years of age, proved to be a not insignificant challenge.
-I had two sessions with two varieties of treatment, including the use of Plerixafor to encourage the stem cells to migrate into the bloodstream where they are centrifuged out.
-I just managed to produce the required two million cells per litre, which were then frozen.
+In Autumn 2010 red and white cell counts declined again and tiredness took over.
+In January 2011 we decided to go for an autologous stem cell transplant.
+The first step was to have a PICC line inserted in my Arm (Peripherally Inserted Central Catheter).
+This was used to infuse the chemo and also if I needed intravenous antibiotics.
+Chemo consisted of two bouts of R-ESHAP chemotherapy to reduce the disease in the Ambulatory Care unit at University College Hospital (you have chemo in the mornings for 4 days and stay in a nearby hotel with the hospital on call).
+Once recovered, the next step was removal of my own stem cells, which proved to be a challenge at 61.
+I had two sessions with two varieties of treatment including Plerixafor which encourage the stem cells to migrate into the bloodstream where they are centrifuged out.
+I just managed to produce the required 2 million cells per liter, which were then frozen.